 Cancellation Fee $150 (24 hours notice required for all cancellations)

 Written Assessments/Letters/Forms/Additional administrative work: $100

 Psychotherapy via Facetime/Skype $80-$130

-Intake: Intake may last from 1-2 hours depending on number of children/adults and complexity of the case.
+Intake: Intake may last from 1-2 hours depending on the number of children/adults and the complexity of the case.
 Hourly rate of $80-$200 applies for each hour.